AbdeltwabMF/next-prayer/README.md

 # Next Prayer (nxprayer)

-Show me the time of the next `Islamic prayer`.
+`Islamic prayer` reminder for your status bar or/and scripts.

 ---

 ## Features
-- showing the `next prayer time`.
+- displays the `next prayer time`.
 - `send notification` if it's the time for a prayer.
-- showing the `remaining time` till the next prayer.
+- displays the `remaining time` till the next prayer.

 ---